church-of-hardcore/zdeyns-guild-joinerator/README.md

  - contact me (Zdeyn) via discord (zdeyn#7523), or
  - email me at `i.am.zdeyn@gmail.com`

-Thanks indvance for your early feedback!
+Thanks in advance for your early feedback!

 - Zdeyn